rbals0445/icomoon_svg_autoregister/README.md

 ## Condition

-- Please include `selection.json` to save the existing image and add newly added images.
 - The newly added svg file must be placed in the `newfiles`
 - ligature name will be the same as the svg file name.
 However, characters other than '\_' are removed. (multiple color svg files will not be supported)
   - ```js